FUB-HCC/IKON-backend/README.md

 ## Installation Guide

 This guide will lead you through the process of building the IKON prototype (backend and frontend) for development and testing purposes.
-The deployment is done via [Docker](https://docs.docker.com/install/).
+The deployment is done with [Docker](https://docs.docker.com/install/).

 The guide is tailored to Linux systems.
 It is explicitly tested on [Ubuntu](https://ubuntu.com/) 16 but will work on most other distributions as well.

 ### Prerequisites
-In the current form this software needs internet access to retrieve data from https://via.museumfuernaturkunde.berlin and http://nominatim.openstreetmap.org.
+In the current form this prototype needs internet access to retrieve data from https://via.museumfuernaturkunde.berlin and http://nominatim.openstreetmap.org.
 In addition, you need a user account for https://via.museumfuernaturkunde.berlin to access the data.

-You will need [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed in order to run the backend.
+You need [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed in order to run the backend.

 ### Installing